Data Privacy is Important to Us

 How We Use Personal Data

-Our Company uses personal information for the following purposes:
+Our Company uses personal data for the following purposes:

 - Providing products and services to our business customers: AVI-SPL collects and processes the business contact information of the individuals working for our business customers so that we can enter into and perform contracts with our business customers in order to provide our products and services.